-") and personable (and are, in our experience, disturbingly good-looking and charming) and morale is generally perky throughout the firm - a combination of that impressive quality of work and offices "full of fun and banter
+") and personable (and are, in our experience, disturbingly good-looking and charming) and morale is generally perky throughout the firm - a combination of that impressive quality of work and offices where the people are "incredibly friendly, welcoming and approachable

 ".
 Many correspondents use the phrase "collegiate